rubrikinc/terraform-provider-polaris/docs/resources/sla_domain_assignment.md

 description: |-
   The polaris_sla_domain_assignment resource is used to assign SLA domains to objects.
+  When an object is removed from the polaris_sla_domain_assignment resource, it will inherit the SLA Domain of its parent object.
+If there is no parent object or the parent object doesn't have an SLA Domain, the object will be unprotected.
+  Existing snapshots of the object will be retained according to the SLA Domain inherited from the parent object.
+If the parent object doesn't have an SLA Domain, the existing snapshots will be retained forever.
+  -> Note: As of now, it's not possible to assign objects as Do Not Protect.
 ---

 # polaris_sla_domain_assignment (Resource)

 The `polaris_sla_domain_assignment` resource is used to assign SLA domains to objects.

+When an object is removed from the `polaris_sla_domain_assignment` resource, it will inherit the SLA Domain of its parent object.
+If there is no parent object or the parent object doesn't have an SLA Domain, the object will be unprotected.
+Existing snapshots of the object will be retained according to the SLA Domain inherited from the parent object.
+If the parent object doesn't have an SLA Domain, the existing snapshots will be retained forever.

+-> **Note:** As of now, it's not possible to assign objects as Do Not Protect.

 ## Example Usage